Exploring Entanglement Characteristics in Disordered Free Fermion Systems through Random Bi-Partitioning: Abstract

 \section{Abstract}

-Entanglement properties of disordered free fermion systems that have Anderson phase transition between delocalized and localized phases are studied using random bi-partitioning.
-We use entanglement entropy as a measure to quantify entanglement, and system is divided into two subsystems, where sites that belong to the subsystems are chosen \textit{randomly}.
-By employing one-dimensional tight-binding models with delocalized-localized phase transitions, and additionally Anderson models in one, two and three dimensions, we showed, based on detailed numerical calculations that entanglement entropy with random bi-partitioning obeys volume-law in both delocalized and localized phase: $EE \propto L^D$, where $D$ is the dimension of the system.
-Role of the short and long-range correlations and also distribution of subsystem sites in entanglement entropy are discussed.
+This study investigates the entanglement properties of disordered free fermion systems undergoing an Anderson phase transition from a delocalized to a localized phase.
+The entanglement entropy is employed to quantify the degree of entanglement, with the system randomly divided into two subsystems.
+To explore this phenomenon, one-dimensional tight-binding fermion models and Anderson models in one, two, and three dimensions are utilized.
+Comprehensive numerical calculations reveal that the entanglement entropy, determined using random bi-partitioning, follows a volume-law scaling in both the delocalized and localized phases, expressed as $EE \propto L^D$, where $D$ represents the dimension of the system.
+Furthermore, the role of short and long-range correlations in the entanglement entropy and the impact of the distribution of subsystem sites are analyzed.